EpistasisLab/TINY/README.md

 # Tiny Genetic Algorithm (GA) and Tiny Genetic Programming (GP)

-The repos are available at https://github.com/moshesipper
+The TINYs are available at https://github.com/moshesipper